-In this screenshot you can see two spots of Metal (circular spots, left lower corner, right lower corner, upper middle) and a Radioactives spot (triangle sport, upper left corner).
+In this screenshot you can see two spots of Metal (left lower corner, right lower corner, upper middle) and a Radioactives spot (upper left corner).
 All metal and radioactives spots are accompanied by energy spots, which have to be captured first.
-In contrast to TA or Supreme Commander, where you have to build an extractor on these spots, in Ashes it is already sufficient to capture such a spot to gain access to a portion of the resource income.
-However, the income is increased by a factor of four to eight when building extractors on the adjacent extractor spots.
-Ihe income is increased even more by so-called Amplifiers, placed on to of the energy spot, and this is not even the end of it as you can increase the income of such a region by deploying Refineries in the vicinity of an energy spot or send Harvesters to them.
+In contrast to TA or Supreme Commander, where you have to build an extractor on these spots, in AS it is already sufficient to capture such a spot to gain access to a portion of the resource income.
+However, the income is increased by a factor of four when building an extractor on it, the income is increased even more by so-called Amplifiers, placed on to of the energy spot, and this is not even the end of it as you can increase the income of such a region by deploying refineries in the vicinity of an energy spot.